-- Participate in annual planning meetings with the Jefferson Davis Police Jury and other representatives to review the Disaster Debris Management Plan. - Participate in certain Police Jury-directed disaster recovery training and/or exercises. - D. Notice to Proceed:
+- Participate in annual planning meetings with the Jefferson Davis Police Jury and other representatives to review the Disaster Debris Management Plan. - Participate in certain Police Jury-directed disaster recovery training and/or exercises. - B. Notice to Proceed:

 The Police Jury shall issue official written Notice to Proceed for the services referenced in this contract.
-Notice to Proceed shall be sent via electronic transmission (e-mail, fax, etc.).
-If the DRSP's authorized representative is on site in the Police Jury then the written notice to proceed may be hand delivered.
+Notice to Proceed shall be sent via email.
 Under no circumstances shall the Police Jury be liable for any services rendered unless the written notice to proceed has been sent and received by the DRSP(s).
 The DRSP(s) must acknowledge receipt of the written notice to proceed.

-E. Mobilization:
+C. Mobilization:

 Within 12 hours of notice to proceed from the Police Jury, the DRSP will mobilize an Operations Manager to the Police Jury.
 The Operations Manager will assist the Police Jury in planning for the operation and mobilization of DRSP personnel and equipment necessary to perform the work assignments to support the scope of work.

 If the DRSP does not send an Operations Manager within 18 hours after the Notice to Proceed by the City, the Police Jury may then go to the next awarded DRSP for their services instead of using the first DRSP.

-- Within 24 hours of notice to proceed from the Police Jury, the DRSP shall mobilize equipment and resources in the Police Jury to begin debris removal operations as directed by the Police Jury Debris Manager.
-As part of the DRSP's mobilization effort the DRSP should be prepared to provide an on-site office trailer for the duration of the project as directed by the Police Jury. - When additional debris removal support is needed to meet requirements of this contract, the DRSP shall be prepared to increase the number of staff and/or equipment to support the additional needs.
+Within 24 hours of the issuance of the Notice to Proceed from the Police Jury, the DRSP will mobilize equipment and resources in the Parish to begin debris removal operations as directed by the Police Jury Debris Manager.
+As part of the DRSP's mobilization effort, the DRS should be prepared to provide an on-site office trailer for the duration of the project, as directed by the Police Jury.

+When additional debris removal support is needed to meet the requirements of this contract, the DRSP shall be prepared to increase the number of staff and/or equipment to support the needs of the Police Jury.

-F. Use of Local Resources:
+D. Use of Local Resources:

-As per the Robert T. Stafford Act and Federal Emergency Management Agency (FEMA) regulations, the DRSP(s) is encouraged to give first priority to using resources located within the disaster area, including but not limited to procuring supplies and equipment, awarding subcontracts a n d employing workers.
+As per the Robert T. Stafford Act and Federal Emergency Management Agency (FEMA) regulations, the DRSP(s) is strongly encouraged to give first priority to using resources located within the disaster area, including but not limited to procuring supplies and equipment, awarding subcontracts and employing workers.

-G. On-Site Project Manager:
+E. On-Site Project Manager:

 The DRSP(s) shall provide an on-site project manager to the Police Jury.
 The project manager shall provide a telephone number to the Police Jury with which he or she can be reached for the duration of the project.
 The project manager will be expected to have daily meetings with the Police Jury Debris Manager and/or Police Jury authorized representatives.
 Daily meeting topics will include, but not limited to, volume of debris collected, completion progress, Police Jury coordination and damage repairs.
 Frequency of meetings may be adjusted by the Police Jury Debris Manager.
 The DRSP(s) project manager must be available 24 hours a day, or as required by the Police Jury Debris Manager.

 The On-Site Project Manager is required to submit a daily report to the Police Jury Debris Manager for approval, which identifies daily and cumulative totals of service provided by the DRSP towards work completion.

-H. Time of Completion:
+F. Time of Completion: